-What began in May 1978 as a small, intimate bookstore is now one of the most recognizable places in Iowa City.
-Begin your literary adventure at Prairie Lights, which spans three and a half floors, the top of which houses a coffee shop in the very same space Carl Sandberg, Robert Frost, E. E. Cummings and others met at the local literary society in the 1930’s.
+Begin your literary adventure at Prairie Lights Books & Cafe.
+What started in May 1978 as a small, intimate bookstore is now one of the most recognizable places in Iowa City.
+The top floor houses a coffee shop in the very same space Carl Sandberg, Robert Frost, E. E. Cummings, and others met for the local literary society in the 1930’s.
 With a diverse selection of books and weekly author readings, the store has been described as a “little unexpected treasure.”

 From there, you’re in prime location to stroll the Iowa Avenue and North Linn Street Literary Walk.
-This presents the history of this City of Literature in the form of bronze panels, including quotes and information about each writer and his or her connection to Iowa.
-Information booklets are available at Prairie Lights and Iowa Book.
+This presents the history of this “UNESCO City of Literature” in the form of bronze panels cemented in the sidewalk.
+Each panel include quotes and information about a writer and his or her connection to Iowa.
+See a full detailed map of the Literary Walk here.